 So, not everyone that develops alcohol abuse disorder will also experience alcohol-induced psychosis.
 However, for those that do, the frequency of psychotic episodes can become more real-like, last longer, and become more frequent with regular heavy drinking.

 One of the more common types of alcohol-induced psychotic events is delirium tremens or DTs.
 DTs occur when you discontinue a period of heavy drinking, binge drinking, or are going through alcohol addiction detoxification.

 DTs can begin in about 12 hours or up to 72 hours after taking the final drink.
 When they occur, the person experiences severe alcohol withdrawal that can trigger hallucinations and hypersensitivity to touch, light, or sound.

 As such, when someone is experiencing DTs and seeking alcohol addiction treatment, it is crucial to undergo medically supervised detox.
 Medical professionals oversee the detoxification process while stabilizing and minimizing the withdrawal symptoms and DTs.

 Getting Help With Alcohol-Induced Psychosis in Atlanta, GA

-When you are experiencing alcohol-induced psychotic events and want help to overcome alcohol abuse disorder, you can find the help you need at Buckhead Behavioral Health in Atlanta.
+When you are experiencing alcohol-induced psychotic events and want help to overcome alcohol abuse disorder, you can find the help you need at our alcohol rehab in Atlanta.
 We offer customizable alcohol rehab treatment programs in a safe, caring, and supportive environment.